June 9, 2012

 The size of the plates was really ideal for the cups.

-We used 5 colors.
+We used 5 colors voted by the group.
 I started by placing a paper under each plate and cup.
 Then the children could choose a color to start.

 The students began using one color and when they were happy with the results they could go to another color.
 The paper plates stayed in the same place.
 The students moved to the color they wanted taking their paper with them.